dschapman/dschapman-com/content/notes/Knowledge of the Holy.md

 Tags: [[Books]]

-That God is everything and man nothing is a basic tenant of Christian faith and devotion.
+“That God is everything and man nothing is a basic tenant of Christian faith and devotion. “

-For we are made for eternity as certainly as we are made for time, and as responsible moral beings we must deal with both.
+“For we are made for eternity as certainly as we are made for time, and as responsible moral beings we must deal with both. “